shinanDev/shinan.github.io/README.md

 I bring over 10 years of experience in IT infrastructure and support.
 In 2025, I made a bold decision to shift my focus toward application development with a strong emphasis on AI, LLMs, and ethical tech.

 Currently:
-- Retraining as an Application Developer (IHK, BBQ Hamburg)
+- Retraining as an Application Developer (BBQ Hamburg)
-- Exploring LLMs, Python, PyTorch & Prompt Engineering
+- Learning Fullstack Development
+- First Flask App (Event Management Tool)

 ---

 ## What this page is

 This GitHub Page serves as a **public lab notebook** and **portfolio space**:
-- Mini-projects, experiments & prototypes
+- Mini-projects, experiments, software development
+- Learning Tracker
 - Interactive demos (coming soon)
 - Notes & resources from my AI learning journey